tejasvaidhyadev/IA-for-AI/README.md

 - `train_env.yml`: Our environment for training.
 Create using `conda env create --name prompt --file=train_env.yml` & `conda activate prompt`
 - `app_env.yml`: Our environment for app.
 Create using `conda env create --name prompt_app --file=app_env.yml`	& `conda activate prompt_app`

-*Please note that our app_env was ran on a MacOS 11.2 Machine with Intel processor, whereas our training was done on a linux machine with Nvidia GPUs.*
+*Please note that our `app_env` was ran on a MacOS 11.2 Machine with Intel processor, whereas our training (`train_env`) was done on a linux machine with Nvidia GPUs.
+The same conda environment may not work on other machines.
+Instead you may download the packages individually.*

 You may also download the following dependencies individually at an alternate means to create the environment:
-- Pytorch >= 1.7
+- Pytorch
-- Huggingface's Transformers >=4.5
+- Huggingface's Transformers
 - Huggingface's Datasets
 - torchaudio
 - soundfile